Soil vs Grass Around Trees & Shrubs

 - Weed whacking around trees strips off the bark, stunting and eventually killing the tree

 For shrubs, maintain a circle of soil for the life of the plant.
 Bark or stone mulch may be placed on top of the soil to help retain moisture and reduce weeds.
-Weed disks are also an affordable, organic, simple way to achieve the same results.
+Weed disks are also an affordable, organic, and simple way to achieve the same results.